 Remove the buns carefully, let them cool a little and enjoy them with a sweet chili sauce dipping.
 Makes approximately 10-12 bapao.

-but you may want to fill this puppy up,
+I was rather conservative with the filling, but you may want to fill this puppy up, the dough will hold it! |

 * Five Spice Powder is easily found in regular grocery stores, in the Asian food section.
 If you cannot find it, try this recipe.